Manchester City Esports

 Manchester City Esports is the name of several esports teams owned and operated by Premier League football club Manchester City F.C.
 Though their primary operation is in the UK, as with the football team, they also run teams in China and South Korea.

-Current divisions

-UK
+UK division

 Manchester City's first esports team was founded in Manchester in 2016, to compete in European FIFA competitions.
 They went on to partner with FaZe Clan in 2019, and in 2021, they established a Fortnite Battle Royale team.

-FIFA
+EA FC

 Manchester City started its first esports team in 2016 by signing their first esports athlete Kieran "Kez" Brown, followed the year after by their second player Marcus "ExpectSporting" Jorgensen, who signed from Brøndby IF.